Skip to main content

 Questions & Idea Split Reporting (Video)

-Reviewing open-ended results
+Reviewing Open-End results

 In your study, you captured consumers' verbatim comments.
 So now what?